HomeScienceMatter in Our Surroundings Class 9 Extra Questions Science Chapter 1

 Answer:

-• Put the china dish on a tripod stand with wire gauze.
+2. Place the china dish on a tripod stand with a wire gauze.

-• Put an inverted funnel on the china dish and insert a cotton plug in the stem of the funnel.
+3. Cover the china dish with an inverted funnel and insert a cotton plug in the stem of the funnel.

-Explain interconversion of three states of matter with the help of flow chart.
+Question 6: Explain interconversion of three states of matter with the help of a flow chart.
 Name the process of each interconversion.

 Matter in Our Surroundings Class 9 Extra Questions Science Chapter 1 5

-Since ice and water are in equilibrium, the temperature would be zero.
-When we heat the mixture, energy supplied is utilised in melting the ice and the temperature does not change till all the ice melts because of latent heat of fusion.
-On further heating, the temperature of the water would increase.
-Therefore, the correct option is (d).
+Answer: Since ice and water are in equilibrium, the temperature remains at zero degrees Celsius.
+Upon heating, the energy supplied is used in melting the ice, and the temperature remains constant until all the ice has melted due to the latent heat of fusion.
+After all the ice melts, the temperature of the water increases.
+Therefore, the correct graph is option (d), which shows a constant temperature during the phase change, followed by a rise.

 • Increase in temperature of the liquid.